Men's Grooming Tool Guide

 What is a detail trimmer?

 Detail Trimmers, also known as personal trimmers, can be used on the ears, nose and eyebrows.
 Most detail trimmers will include a variety of attachments, or heads, like a precision detailer head for eyebrows, and sideburns, a rotary head for nose hair and a reciprocating head for details, edging and ears.
 When deciding to trim these areas reference your instruction manual to understand the use of each piece.
 No matter which area you’ve decided to trim, always be careful and take your time as your face is a sensitive place.
-For information on how to use a personal trimmer, check out our guide
+For information on how to use a personal trimmer, check out our grooming advice every guy needs to know.

 Electric Shavers and Razors